STGYO/Tool-Forge/README.md

 This project is licensed under the **MIT License** — free to use, improve, and distribute.

 See the `LICENSE` file for full terms.

 ---

+## 🤖 Acknowledgements

+This project was crafted with the help of AI tools like **OpenAI**, **Cursor**, and other code accelerators.
+While the code was generated collaboratively, every decision, structure, and final implementation was guided by human understanding and intentional design.

+ToolForge is both a personal learning journey and a showcase of how AI can empower independent development.

+---